Google Chrome Helper (Rendered) high CPU: 9 tested-and-tried fixes

 Select a process or app, then click the X button to close it down.

-4. Declutter your Desktop
+4. Declutter your desktop and optimize tabs

 Another simple way to reduce CPU usage on your Mac is to tidy up and declutter your desktop.
 Forgotten files soon build up over time.